KosyanMedia/CollectionSwipableCellExtension/README.md

 # CollectionSwipableCellExtension

-The extension for UICollectionView and UITableView which appends buttons to a cell are shown on cell swiping.
+It is the extension for UICollectionView and UITableView which appends buttons to a cell and shows them on cell swiping.

 ### Features:
 - swipe to delete gesture
-- doesn’t require subclassing of cell class, it’s more useful for case when third-party cell already is used.
+- doesn’t require subclassing of cell class, it’s more useful in case when a third-party cell is already used.
-- the buttons UI is fully customised by providing own layout.
+- the buttons UI are fully customised by providing own layout.
 - right-to-left languages support

 ![Swipe to delete example](https://raw.githubusercontent.com/KosyanMedia/CollectionSwipableCellExtension/README/example/SwipeToDeleteExample.gif)